Connecting Multiple Water Tanks

-Here are some helpful guidelines when linking multiple tanks.
-Planning your rainwater harvesting system using this method maximises your available water without having to manually switch between tanks or install a transfer pump, so you will end up with the simplest possible system.
+Here are some helpful guidelines for when you are connecting multiple water storage tanks.
+Planning your rainwater harvesting system using this method maximises your available water without having to manually switch between tanks or install a transfer pump.
+You will end up with the simplest possible system, and best of all it automatically sorts itself out once you've set it up.
+Some very helpful pictures below show how the method works in practice.

 Align tank overflows

-First, align the height of your tank overflows.
-Identically sized tanks are straightforward, but smaller tanks need to be raised to meet the overflow height of the largest tank in the chain.
+First, align the heights of your tank overflows.
+Identically sized tanks are straightforward, but when connecting water tanks at different heights, smaller tanks need to be raised so that the bottom of their overflow is level with the bottom of the overflow of the largest tank in the chain.

 Link the lowest outlets